-Having two incomes gives couples financial stability, which can lower stress, reduce debt, and allow flexibility in the marriage in case one partner can only work part-time or wishes to stay home to care for children or other responsibilities.
+Having two incomes gives couples financial stability, which can lower stress, reduce debt, and allow flexibility in the marriage if one partner can only work part-time or wishes to stay home to care for children or other responsibilities.

 Respect is the cornerstone of any healthy relationship.
 Without respect, love and trust cannot grow.
-When you feel respected, you know that your words, thoughts, and feelings are valued.
-You are able to trust freely when respect is shown.
+You know that your words, thoughts, and feelings are valued when you feel respected.
+You can trust freely when respect is shown.

 The importance of love in marriage can also benefit your mental health.
-Studies suggest that loneliness can have a damaging effect on your health and can even activate pain centers in your brain.
-This causes anxiety levels to spike.
+Studies suggest that loneliness can damage your health and can even activate pain centers in your brain. ‘